GeorgeCiesinski/custom-drupal-docs/docs/index.md

 ### Pages

 [Drupal Sites](./drupal-sites.md) - Information shared by all Drupal sites.
 This contains common practices, maintenance, and shared modules.

-[Websites](./websites.md) - Information unique to each ITS Website, including modules, roles, and views.

 [Theming](./theming.md) - Information about theming the Drupal Sites.